Return to the main page

 • Kudrjavcev, A., Zlotnikov, A. (2004-2005) New pesticides for protection of flax.
 Agro-XXI.
 Nr 1-6. p.
 25-26., 2004-2005.

-Influence of Albit on flax was examined in 5 field trials in Pskov and Tver' regions carried by All-Russia Flax Institute (2002-2004) and Pskov regional plant protection station (2002); also, there is long-term experience of practical application of Albit on flax in Vologda region by Vologda regional plant protection station and in Altaj kraj.
+Influence of Albit on flax was examined in field trials in Pskov, Tver' and other regions carried by All-Russia Flax Institute (2002-2004), Pskov regional plant protection station (2002) and by other institutes and farms; also, there is long-term experience of practical application of Albit on flax in Vologda region by Vologda regional plant protection station and in Altaj kraj.

 According to trials, Albit increased:

-Also, Albit provides control of anthracnose (BE 40–90 %), bacteriosis (BE 77–91%), ozoniosis (BE 78–90%), pasmo disease (BE 70–90%).
+Also, Albit provides control of anthracnose (BE 40–90%), bacterial disease (BE 77–91%), mottle (BE 78–90%), pasmo disease (BE 70–90%) (Fig. 1).
 Albit officially registered in Russia as fungicide against these diseases.
-Fungicidal activity of Albit for flax is one of the highest among all examined agricultural plants (Fig. 12); it observed for disease prevalence of 6-24 % and (in this prevalence range) is able to protect flax not worse than chemical protectants and fungicides.
+Fungicidal activity of Albit for flax is one of the highest among all examined agricultural plants; it observed for disease prevalence of 6-24% and (in this prevalence range) is able to protect flax not worse than chemical protectants and fungicides.

 Application recommendations:

-Presowing seed treatment increases germination and germination power, provides great plant growth stimulation from very beginning of development, defends flax from diseases of shoot stage (anthracnose, bacteriosis, ozoniosis).
+Presowing seed treatment increases germination and germination power, provides great plant growth stimulation from very beginning of development, increase of resistance to unfavorable environmental factors, decrease of stress after herbicide treatment, increase of yield, improvement of crop quality (percentage and number of fiber), defends flax from diseases of shoot stage (anthracnose, mottle, bacterial disease, pasmo disease).
 At low and moderate level of infection, Albit can effectively defend plants itself.
 In case of high infestation one can use Albit with decreased doses of chemical fungicides.
 Albit is not a disinfection agent, but it can increase disinfection effectiveness of chemical means of plant protection.
-Addition of adjuvant (NaCMC, 0.2 kg/tonne) to working solution used for seed treatment is recommended.
+Addition of adjuvant (NaCMC, 0.2 kg/t) to working solution used for seed treatment is recommended.

-According to tests of All-Russia Flax Institute (2002-2004) on combination of Albit and fungicidal seed treatment agents, Albit combined with 50 or 30% decreased application rates of fungicides ( based on a.i.
-Carboxin and Tiram) provides effective protection against anthracnose, bacteriosis and ozoniosis with efficiency of full doses of chemicals or even higher (BE 84-97 %).
-In field trials (2003), BE against anthracnose of Vital (1.5 kg /tonne) was the same as that of Vital (1 kg /tonne)+ Albit, whereas joint using of TMTD and Albit increased BE of TMTD against anthracnose from 68.2 to 90.9%.
-The analogous effect was observed in case of ozoniosis: Decrease of application dose accompanied with addition of Albit increase effectiveness of Vital and TMTD from 88.2 to 94.1 % and from 52.9 to 82.4 % respectively.
-The most pronounced fungicide-activated action of Albit was observed in treatment against bacteriose: Albit increase BE of Vital and TMTD more than twice, from 44 to 96 %, and from 40 to 84 % respectively.
+According to tests of All-Russia Flax Institute (2002-2004) on combination of Albit and fungicidal seed treatment agents, Albit combined with 50 or 30% decreased application rates of fungicides (based on a.i. carboxin and thiram) provided effective protection against anthracnose, bacterial disease and mottle with efficiency of full doses of chemicals or even higher (BE 84-97%).
+In field trials (2003), BE of fungicide (a.i. thiram + tebuconazole, 1.5 kg/t) against anthracnose was the same as that of fungicide (a.i. thiram + tebuconazole,1 kg/t + Albit), whereas joint using of fungicide (a.i. thiram) and Albit increased BE of fungicide (a.i. thiram) against anthracnose from 68.2 to 90.9%.
+The analogous effect was observed in case of mottle.
+Decrease of application dose accompanied with addition of Albit increase effectiveness of fungicide (a.i. thiram + tebuconazole) and fungicide (a.i. thiram) from 88.2 to 94.1% and from 52.9 to 82.4%, respectively.
+The most pronounced fungicide-activated action of Albit was observed in treatment against bacterial disease: Albit increase BE of fungicide (a.i. thiram + tebuconazole) and fungicide (a.i. thiram) more than twice, from 44 to 96%, and from 40 to 84%, respectively.

 This effect can be explained through ability of Albit to induce resistance to wide range of both fungous and bacterial infections:

-Treatment variant BE against bacteriosis BE against anthracnose BE against ozoniosis Yield increase over control
+Treatment variant BE against bacterial disease BE against anthracnose BE against mottle Yield increase over control

 Fungicide (full doze) 43% 95% 87% 15%